Subha603/Task-Management/README.md

 1. Python (>=3.8)
 2. PostgreSQL (installed and running)
 3. Google API credentials (for Google OAuth and Calendar integration)
-4. Node.js and npm (optional for managing frontend dependencies)

 ## Installation